JoeCameron1/IndividualProject/README.md

 * The Reef Knot
 * The Slip Knot

-A controlled dataset, containing images of these ten knots in differing conditions is available on Kaggle at https://www.kaggle.com/josephcameron/10knots
+A controlled dataset containing images of these ten knots in differing conditions is available on Kaggle at https://www.kaggle.com/josephcameron/10knots.
+This dataset is called 10Knots, and was used to train and validate the convolutional neural network implemented in Keras.